saurvs/astro-rust/README.md

 * ecliptic geocentric coordinates
 * optical, physical and topocentric liberations
-* times of passage through nodes
+* time of passage through nodes
 * illuminated fraction of the lunar disk
 * equatorial horizontal parallax

 **The Earth**

-* high accuracy geodesic
+* high accuracy geodesic distance
 * eccentricity of the meridian
 * angle between the diurnal path and the horizon